seanox/virtual-environment/README.md

 - Commands to create, attach, detach, manage and compact the virtual environment
 - Predefined structure that makes the environment usable immediately after creation
-- Integrated launcher with keyboard?based navigation for accessing programs
+- Integrated launcher with keyboard-based navigation for accessing programs
 - Configuration of environment and applications through a separate key-value file
 - Platform implemented with a small footprint and minimal resource usage